DanielePassabi/BDT_Project_2021/README.md

 #### *Update though application*

-- The application for update can be run thorugh the script `update_database_interface.py`
+- The application for update can be run through the script `update_database_interface.py`

 - It lets the user select which kind of tables to update (`elenco_aggiudicatari` | `appalti_aggiudicatari`)

 - It lets the user select the new .csv with raw data to be added to the MySQL database

-- It lets the user provide their onwn MySQL credentials
+- It lets the user provide their own MySQL credentials

 - Once all information have been provided, it is only necessary to click on the *Update DB* button to launch the updating procedure.